alinapukhovskaya/knowledge-governance-saas/README.md

 ## Client

 A Canadian SaaS company in the technology sector.
-The organization had more than doubled its employee count in 18 months, with global offices.
+The organization had more than doubled its employee count in 18 months and has global offices.
 Internal IT services supported the full employee base through a Confluence-based knowledge environment and an AI-powered assistant integrated with Slack.

 ## Challenge